Efficient and Scalable Path-Planning Algorithms for Curvature Constrained Motion in the Hamilton-Jacobi Formulation: Introduction

 Curvature constrained motion was first considered by Dubins \cite{Dubins} who considered a simple vehicle which could only move forward.
 The model was extended by Reeds and Shepp to a car which could move forward and backward \cite{ReedsShepp}.
 In both cases, the strategy was to decompose paths into straight line segments and arcs of circles and analyze which combinations could be optimal.
 Later work in this direction was devoted to adding obstacles \cite{Barra}, and developing algorithms which can produce approximately optimal paths which are robust to perturbation \cite{Agarwal}.

 To the authors' knowledge the problem was first analyzed using dynamic programming and PDE by Takei, Tsai and others \cite{TakeiTsai1,TakeiTsai2}.
 Besides their work, there is a strong precedent in the literature for control theoretic, PDE-based optimal path-planning in a number of applications \cite{Deforest1,OptHumanPathPlanning,OptHumanPathPlanningStochastic,Cars1,CarsMovingObs,Deforest2,Vlad1,Vlad2}.
 Trajectory generation methods which are rooted in PDE have the advantage that they are easy to implement, entirely interpretable, and can provide theoretical guarantees regarding optimality, robustness, and other concerns.
 This is to distinguish them from sampling and learning based algorithms (for example \cite{Shukla,Zhang,Wan,Deng,Johnson}) which often sacrifice interpretability for efficiency.
 The main drawbacks of the PDE-based methods are the lack of efficiency and scalability.
-Because these methods typically rely on discretizing a domain and approximating a solution to a Hamilton-Jacobi PDE, they can be inefficient even for relatively low-dimensional problems, and are entirely intractable for motion planning problems whose state space is more than three dimensions.
-However, recent work has been devoted to developing grid-free numerical methods based on Hopf-Lax formulas which can approximate solutions to Hamilton-Jacobi equations efficiently even in high-dimensions \cite{Curse1,Curse2,Lin}.
+Because these methods typically rely on discretizing a domain and approximating a solution to a Hamilton-Jacobi PDE, they can be inefficient even for relatively low-dimensional problems, and intractable for motion planning problems whose state space is more than three dimensions. \RV{While some effort has been made to improve efficiency of grid-based methods through parallelization \cite{Gibou1,Gibou2},} other recent work has been devoted to developing grid-free numerical methods based on Hopf-Lax formulas which can approximate solutions to Hamilton-Jacobi equations efficiently even in high-dimensions \cite{Curse1,Curse2,Lin}.

-In this paper, we present an optimal path-planning method for simple vehicles which maintains the Hamilton-Jacobi PDE formulation, but is very efficient even for problems with high-dimensional state spaces.
-This requires a reformulation of the standard control theoretic minimal-time path-planning problem analyzed in \cite{TakeiTsai1,TakeiTsai2,Cars1,CarsMovingObs,Deforest2,Vlad1,Vlad2}.
-Our method represents a significant step toward fully interpretable PDE-based motion-planning algorithms which are real-time applicable.
+\RV{The goal of this manuscript is to develop algorithms for trajectory generation which are (1) interepretable due to the theoretical underpinnings provided by PDEs and optimal control theory, and the absence of any black box components, and (2) efficient enough to be real-time applicable, even in problems with high-dimensional state spaces.} Specifically, we present an optimal path-planning method for simple vehicles which maintains the Hamilton-Jacobi PDE formulation, but does not rely on spatial discretization and is thus efficient and scalable.
+This requires a reformulation of the standard control theoretic minimal-time path-planning problem analyzed in \cite{TakeiTsai1,TakeiTsai2,Cars1,CarsMovingObs,Deforest2,Vlad1,Vlad2}. \RV{Our method represents a significant step toward fully interpretable PDE-based motion-planning algorithms which are real-time applicable.
+While the specific focus in this manuscript is Dubins' type vehicles, with small modifications, it is likely that our methods could be adapted to more complex and higher-dimensional models of motion as well.}